Eudokia Baïana: Biography

 A year later, on April 12, 901, Eudokia died while giving birth.
-Theophanes considers the son stillborn and unnamed.
-However De Ceremoniis while listing the children of Leo VI names a son called Basil, which might indicate her son survived long enough to be named.
 De Ceremoniis gives her burial place as the Church of the Holy Apostles in Constantinople.
+Theophanes says that the child was stillborn and unnamed.
+However, De Ceremoniis lists a boy called Basil among the children of Leo VI, which might indicate that Eudokia's son survived long enough to be named.